 I am a person who needs a very low friction way to dump new ideas and things to look at in the future.

-I use Draft by Slite to have a ‘scratch space’ in my new tab page where I have my running list of todos, temporary thoughts, and things to read in the next little bit.
-It’s my Apple Notes for my laptop.
+I built TabSpace to be a ‘scratch space’ in my new tab page where I have my running list of todos, temporary thoughts, and things to read in the next little bit.
+It’s the Apple Notes for my laptop.
 I use Curius to keep a backlog of things that are interesting but not interesting enough for me to read at this exact moment.

 These are the seeds that form the basis of ideas and thoughts.